skip to content

 I work with the United Kingdom Chemistry and Aerosols community chemistry-aerosol-climate model.
 This is based on the Met Office Unified Model, and is a collaboration between the Universities of Cambridge, Leeds, Oxford, and the Met Office.

-I am also a member of NCAS Computational Modelling Services and provide model support for UKCA on both ARCHER2 and Monsoon2.
+I am a member of NCAS Computational Modelling Services and provide model support for UKCA on both ARCHER2 and Monsoon2.
 If you require support please raise a ticket with the CMS Helpdesk, or if you would like to know more about UKCA in general, please email me, or browse through the UKCA wiki.
 This provides information about the model, the standard jobs that are available, publications using the model, and also a tutorial covering how to get started with the model and add in new chemistry, emissions, species etc.

 Research Interests